 To protect your privacy and the confidentiality of information provided through certain forms and applications available through CFTC.gov and Whistleblower.gov (including but not limited to our Tips, Complaints, and Referrals (TCR) Form, Whistleblower Program Award Application, and Reporting to the CFTC Division of Enforcement (DOE) Form), we do not use single session or multi-session cookies on such forms and applications.
 This information is collected using CFTC’s Portal, an electronic system operated by the CFTC as an interface between it and individuals and entities submitting information to the CFTC.
 We include additional information about CFTC’s Portal below.

-When you visit CFTC.gov and Whistleblower.gov, we use Google Analytics, a web measurement service, to collect, combine, and summarize information about your use of these websites.
+When you visit CFTC.gov, PRE, and Whistleblower.gov, we use Google Analytics, a web measurement service, to collect, combine, and summarize information about your use of these websites.
 Google Analytics collects and analyzes information regarding your browsing activities using single session cookies.
-Google Analytics automatically “anonymizes” (i.e., masks the information so it cannot be identified with you) any PII by using a partial IP address, and hence Google does not receive any PII from your visit to CFTC.gov or Whistleblower.gov.
-Google automatically receives the anonymized data and immediately combines your data with other CFTC.gov and Whistleblower.gov visitors’ data for analysis.
+Google Analytics automatically “anonymizes” (i.e., masks the information so it cannot be identified with you) any PII by using a partial IP address, and hence Google does not receive any PII from your visit to CFTC.gov, PRE, or Whistleblower.gov.
+Google automatically receives the anonymized data and immediately combines your data with other CFTC.gov, PRE, and Whistleblower.gov visitors’ data for analysis.
 Neither the CFTC nor Google ever have access to information regarding the specifics of your browsing activities on any of our sites.
-The cookies expire after you leave CFTC.gov and Whistleblower.gov and they are automatically deleted from your computer or device.
+The cookies expire after you leave CFTC.gov, PRE, and Whistleblower.gov and they are automatically deleted from your computer or device.
 This is a “Tier 1” use according to OMB M-10-22.

-If you navigate to CFTC.gov or Whistleblower.gov solely to read or download information, Google Analytics collects and stores only the following information in order to deliver aggregate data to CFTC:
+If you navigate to CFTC.gov, PRE, or Whistleblower.gov solely to read or download information, Google Analytics collects and stores only the following information in order to deliver aggregate data to CFTC:

 - The name of your internet domain (for example, “xcompany.com” if you use a private Internet access account, or “yourschool.edu” if you are connecting from a university’s domain);

-- The partial IP address assigned to the computer or device you use to access the Internet on a particular occasion before you visited CFTC.gov or Whistleblower.gov;
+- The partial IP address assigned to the computer or device you use to access the Internet on a particular occasion before you visited CFTC.gov, PRE, or Whistleblower.gov;

 - Your internet connection speed;

-- The date and time when you accessed CFTC.gov or Whistleblower.gov;
+- The date and time when you accessed CFTC.gov, PRE, or Whistleblower.gov;

-- The pages you visited and files you downloaded from CFTC.gov or Whistleblower.gov;
+- The pages you visited and files you downloaded from CFTC.gov, PRE, or Whistleblower.gov;

-- The IP address of a website that may have referred you (i.e., linked you) to CFTC.gov or Whistleblower.gov; and,
+- The IP address of a website that may have referred you (i.e., linked you) to CFTC.gov, PRE, or Whistleblower.gov; and,

-- Technical information about the computer or device you used to access CFTC.gov or Whistleblower.gov (e.g., operating system, screen resolution and color, Flash/Java support, and language).
+- Technical information about the computer or device you used to access CFTC.gov, PRE, or Whistleblower.gov (e.g., operating system, screen resolution and color, Java support, and language).

 To protect your privacy and the confidentiality of information provided through CFTC’s Portal, we do not use Google Analytics to collect, combine, or summarize visitor interactions with CFTC’s Portal.